CanonicalLtd/layer-meter-status/README.meter-status.md

  - layer:/path/to/meter-status
 ```

-## Metering Status
+## Meter Status

-The metering status feedback to your charm indicates whether it is operating
+The meter status feedback to your charm indicates whether it is operating
 within a user's established budget.
 The status code will be one of the
 following indicators: